hale/dotfiles/README.markdown

 # dotfiles

 Configuration files for (mostly) vim, zsh, git.
-Probably only works on OS X.
+Probably only works on OS X. ZSH config currently depends on oh-my-zsh, vim config has recently been written to not depend on spf13, but borrows a fair bit of code from it.

 ## install